Property Division And Equitable Distribution In Divorce

 Contact Our Illinois Property Division Attorneys

-Lake Toback is located in the heart of Chicago's Loop.
+Lake Toback DiDomenico is located in the heart of Chicago’s Loop.
 Our office is five blocks west of Lake Shore Drive and ten blocks east of I-90/94, at the southeast corner of Washington and Dearborn streets.
-To speak with a premier Chicago divorce attorney at Lake Toback, call 312-288-8985 or contact us by email.
+To contact our attorneys at Lake Toback DiDomenico, call 312-288-8985 or contact us by email.